ci-group/revolve2/docs/source/tutorials/simulate_robot_isaac.rst

         await sim.simulate(robot, 10)

 A physics simulation environment such as the Isaac Gym environment works with batches of environments.
-A batch provides common arguments between all environments, and an environment describes the physical objects to be simulated in that environment.
+A batch provides common arguments between all environments, and an environment describes the physical Actors to be simulated in that environment.
 Environments do not interact with each other.
 Create batch and a single environment for our lone robot to be simulated.
 Also create a control function that controls all robots in each environment.